-Original Research Articles: The submission has not been previously published, nor is it currently submitted to another journal for consideration (or an explanation has been provided in “Comments to the Editor”).
+Original work: The submission has not been previously published, nor is it currently submitted to another journal for consideration (or an explanation has been provided in “Comments to the Editor”).
 Prior to acceptance and publication in JNC, authors may make their submissions available as preprints on personal or public websites (see Preprint Policy).
 Note: JNC uses Similarity Check, a plagiarism screening service, to screen submitted content for originality (read more).

 Acknowledging and citing previous work: Previous or concurrent publications of the author(s) based on the same or closely related research are properly acknowledged and cited.
 It is made clear in the manuscript in which way(s) it represents a novel contribution to warrant consideration for publication in JNC.
 Note: Replications of previous work are explicitly welcomed if identified as such.

 Authorship: All authors of the submitted manuscript are named in the submission/cover letter (and additionally will be named in Step 3 of the submission process).
 All authors of the submitted manuscript are aware of and approve its submission to JNC.
 Contributions that fall short of authorship are mentioned in the Acknowledgments section of the submission/cover letter.
 (For criteria of authorship see the Ethical Principles of Psychologists and Code of Conduct, Standard 8.12, Publication Credit, of the American Psychological Association (APA).
 Responsibility for authorship decisions lies entirely with the authors.)

 Consent for data storage: All authors of the submitted manuscript consent to the storage of their personal data transferred in conjunction with the submission and in accordance with the Journal's Privacy Statement.